 Below are the six most common errors you should try to avoid when shopping for life insurance.

-Just like individual disability insurance, one of the main purposes of life insurance is to replace lost income.
+Just like individual physician disability insurance, one of the main purposes of life insurance is to replace lost income.
 In this case, it’s to provide for your loved ones in the event you pass away unexpectedly.

 Unlike with disability insurance, your survivors won’t receive a monthly benefit.
 They’ll receive a one-time death benefit.
 If that amount is too small, the money could run out way too soon.

-You should spend time with your loved ones and a professional agent to determine your current and future needs to arrive an adequate death benefit.
+You should spend time with your loved ones and a professional agent to determine your current and future needs to arrive at an adequate death benefit.
 Think about the cost of:

 - Paying off the mortgage.